The COVID-19 pandemic put hygiene on center stage, and many of us have a new awareness of the need to keep fresh produce clean and safe.

 1. Washing produce with soap

 That doesn’t mean you shouldn’t clean produce before eating it.
+Other germs, unrelated to COVID-19, can make you seriously ill.

 “Rinse whole fruits and vegetables under running water and dry with a clean cloth, paper towel, or salad spinner.”